10 Best U.S. Vacation Destinations for LGBTQ+ Families

 Two women looking at the skyline of New York City (Photo: @aniamisyyy via Twenty20)

-New York City is one of the best vacation spots for trans and queer kids as there are so many LGBTQ+ cultural sights to see and be inspired by.
+New York City is one of the best vacation spots for trans and queer kids since there are so many LGBTQ+ cultural sights to see and be inspired by.
 It’s a great trip to take if your kid or teen is transitioning and expressing a new gender outside of the home for the first time, or if your child is searching for more LGBTQ+ representation and role models.
-The Leslie–Lohman Museum of Art is solely dedicated to representing LGBTQ+ artists and, these days, many shows on Broadway feature LGBTQ+ stories and characters.
+The Leslie–Lohman Museum of Art is solely dedicated to representing LGBTQ+ artists and there are a number of shows on Broadway that feature LGBTQ+ stories and characters.

 TEEN TRIPS: 10 Best All-Inclusive Family Resorts for Teens